fe-aug23-team3/product_catalog/README.md

 ## 🧪 format + test

+This command will be automatically run before each commit

 ```
 npm run fix-style
 ```

 <br />

+​## ⚡️⚡️ WARNING
 ​
+Please, do not run any scripts other than the ones mentioned above.

 # ⚡️ Project structure (in process) <br />